AlsoKnownAs-Ax/Project2-1-AIML8/README.md

 The project follows a branching strategy to manage different features and releases:

-- **develop**: The main branch containing the stable version of the project.
+- **phase2**: The main branch containing the stable version of the project for phase2
 - **feature/**: Branches for new features.
 - **bugfix/**: Branches for bug fixes.